Ilchibay

 Ilchibay (Ильчибай; Илсебай, İlsebay) is a rural locality (a village) in Nizhnekachmashevsky Selsoviet, Kaltasinsky District, Bashkortostan, Russia.
 The population was 27 as of 2010.
 There are 4 streets.

 Geography

 Ilchibay is located 12 km northwest of Kaltasy (the district's administrative centre) by road.
 Verkhny Kachmash is the nearest rural locality.

+History

+The village of Ilchebay (New Ilchibay) was first mentioned in the Household Census of Peasant Farms of 1912–1913.
+It recorded 179 Bashkirs with patrimonial rights living on 34 farms.

+The Agricultural census of 1917 recorded the village under the name of Novo-Ilchibaeva with 97 farms and 437 Bashkir residents; a Russian family of 6 people lived in 1 farm.